frank-deng/js-lyrics/README.md

 * `timestamp`: Timestamp in seconds, used to determine which lyric to show.
 Decimal number is acceptable.
 * `lyrics_array`: Array contains elements of lyric data.
 Each element contains timestamp data which is extracted by function `time_handler`.
 Elements in the array must be sorted by timestamp data in ascending order.
-* `time_handler`: Function for extracting timestamp data from each lyric data in `lyrics_array`, which should return the timestamp value extracted in decimal number type.
+* `time_handler`: Function for extracting timestamp data from each lyric data in `lyrics_array`, which should return the timestamp value extracted.

 Example
 -------